Home

 Picture Sigurd Towrie

-Then, following the destruction of the dolmen, a series of trenches were dug around the monument - primarily to prove, or disprove, the dolmen's historical existence.
+Following the destruction of the central "dolmen", in 1972, a seven-week excavation took place over 1973 and 1974.
+This saw a series of trenches dug around the monument - primarily to prove, or disprove, the dolmen's historical existence.

-Led by Graham Ritchie, the archaeological excavations were enlightening to say the least.
+Led by archaeologist Graham Ritchie, the excavations were enlightening to say the least*.

 The central fittings

-Constructed from four large stone slabs, laid out flat to form a rectangle, the hearth contained traces of cremated bone, charcoal and broken pottery - finds that added weight to the theory that the monument was once a site of feasting.
+Constructed from four large stone slabs, laid out flat to form a rectangle, the hearth contained traces of cremated bone, charcoal and broken pottery - finds that strengthened the idea that the monument was once a site of feasting.

-Excavations at the nearby Barnhouse settlement in the late 1980s prompted Dr Colin Richards to suggest that the Standing Stones hearth had originally been on the outskirts of the village, and relocated to the centre of the ring (see right picture).
+Later excavations at the nearby Barnhouse settlement, in the late 1980s, prompted Dr Colin Richards to suggest that an earlier Standing Stones hearth had originally been on the outskirts of the village, and relocated to the centre of the ring**.

-In the place where the controversial altar had been raised, evidence was found that confirmed that some form of stone structure had existed on the site, but the nature of this was not clear.
+In the place where the controversial altar had been raised, there was evidence that some form of stone structure had one stood on the site.

 Later use

-In the centre of the ring a group of four pits were found, one of which was found to contain charcoal dating from between 365AD and 665AD.
+South of the hearth-stones, a group of five pits were found, one of which was found to contain charcoal dating from between 469AD and 669AD.

 This find may indicate that activity continued within the stone circle, perhaps even activity of a ritual nature, until well into the Iron Age and the middle of the first millennium AD.